 When Hezekiah had been weeping and praying from grief, Yahuwah told him: “I have heard thy prayer, I have seen thy tears” (Isaiah 38:5)!
 This is a promise we can hold on to!
 Our Mighty One, Yahuwah Elohim [the LORD God], hears the cries of His humble children.
 He hears our weeping and our supplications, and will receive our prayers (see Psalms 6:6-9).

-This word of promise is what gives us hope for the joy that will come in the morning — the joy of the Bright and Morning Star! “… Yahuwah [the LORD] shall arise upon thee, and His glory shall be seen upon thee” (Psalms 30:5; Revelation 22:16; Isaiah 60:2).
+This word of promise is what gives us hope for the joy that will come to us in the morning — the joy of the Bright and Morning Star! “… Yahuwah [the LORD] shall arise upon thee, and His glory shall be seen upon thee” (Psalms 30:5; see Revelation 22:16; Isaiah 60:2).

 And they that know Your name will put their trust in You: for You, Yahuwah, have NOT forsaken them that seek You.
 (Psalms 9:10)